qbicsoftware/etl-scripts/README.md

 **Description**
-To be recognized as PacBio sequencing data by the script, at least one bam, the pacbio bam index (.bam.pbi) and the xml file.
+To be recognized as PacBio sequencing data by the script, at least one bam, the pacbio bam index (.bam.pbi) and the pacbio xml file needs to be contained:

 ```
 <QBIC sample code>_<anything>_pacbio // Directory